Vanhoai/Vanhoai/README.md

 ---

-⚡ Fun fact: I can debug code faster when I'm hungry.
-My team knows to keep snacks nearby during sprint weeks 🍿
+⚡ Fun fact: I'm all about new experiences - food, travel, tech, you name it.
+Life's too short for comfort zones! 🌏